Voting Rights, Markov Chains, and Optimization by Short Bursts: Explanatory Models

 \subsubsection{Random Walks according to the Normal Distribution}

 Consider a random walk $\mathcal{N}$ on the line that moves according to a normal distribution.
 Let $\pi$ be the stationary distribution and $P(i, j)$ represents the probability to move from state $i$ to state $j$.
-From the detailed balance conditions for a reversible random walk, we know $\pi$ and $P$ should satisfy $\pi(i)P(i, i+1) = \pi(i+1)P(i+1, i)$.
 We will define the stationary distribution, $\pi$, using the normal probability density function as follows:

 In this case, we set $\mu$ = 0 to center our random walk at 0 and fit $\sigma$ to 1.44 from our distribution on Louisiana BVAP districts in Figure \ref{fig:unbiased_results}.